Website Analytics for Your Business

 Summary

-Website analytics provides incredibly insightful information on website visitors and opportunities to optimize both your website and your marketing initiatives.
-Ensure an analytics package is installed on your business’s site today and review high-level analytics data consistently.
-Many providers make this easy with configurable reports that can be emailed on a recurring basis.
+Website analytics provides incredibly insightful information on your site visitors and is an essential element in measuring your marketing results.
+Ensure an analytics package is installed on your site and review high-level data consistently.
+Configurable reports that can be emailed on a recurring basis are available natively in GA or connected platforms like Google’s Looker Studio.

 Picture of Taylor Brown